The EB-5 Regional Center

 Benefits of Investing through a Regional Center

-Investors who donate $1,000,000 and create at least 10 full-time jobs, whether directly or indirectly, are eligible for permanent resident status.
+Investors who contribute $1,000,000 and create at least 10 full-time jobs, whether directly or indirectly, are eligible for permanent resident status.
 The minimum required investment is reduced to $500,000 when investing in a designated Regional Center.
 10,000 green cards are set aside each year for participants in the EB-5 Program, of which 5,000 are reserved for Regional Center investors.

 The Success of the Regional Center Program